git-techknowledge.in

 git push origin main

-• Use firewall rules to allow only SSH connections.
+• Use a firewall and allow only SSH access.

 • Create separate repositories for different projects.